Become a GVI Trust Scholar

 Get the following information in order before you apply:

 – Information about what trip you would like to go on- who is the service provider, what will you be doing, what qualifications will you earn, what are the costs involved.
+Please download and familiarise yourself with the project requirements and any additional information that you will need to gather.

 – A rough estimate of additional costs, including flights, vaccinations, insurance and visa costs.